HOW TO PREP YOURSELF FOR GETTING YOUR MAKEUP DONE:

 • Rule #1 is to drink lots of water and get plenty of sleep in the days leading up to your video shoot – you will look and feel so much better for your shoot, and you will also be able to think more clearly, which is very important to the success of your video shoot as well!
 Also, your skin will look hydrated, rather than dry, the more water you drink.
 Don’t underestimate the power of these simple self-care tips to help make your shoot go more smoothly, and be a better overall experience for you!

-• The morning of your shoot, please arrive with a CLEAN face (if you typically use a certain moisturizer that works well for your skin, then you can apply it the morning of your shoot, but don’t put any other makeup products on your face)
+• The morning of your shoot, please arrive with a CLEAN face.
+If you typically use a certain moisturizer that works well for your skin, then you can apply it the morning of your shoot, just make sure that there is no SPF in your moisturizer, as this will reflect under the lights.
+Please don’t put any other makeup products on your face.

 HOW TO PREP YOURSELF FOR YOUR HAIR TOUCH-UPS: